I apologize for posting this a day after my birthday (Aug. 27). However belated this post is, I’m filled with birthday blessings.

 I’m grateful that every morning, I’m able to wake up.
 I’m able to wake up and physically get out of bed.

-In the many years I celebrated my birthday, I hope that I will celebrate more.
+In the many years I celebrate my birthday, I hope that I will celebrate more.

 It’s the simple things about my life I appreciate.
 Like seeing the beauty of the sunlight drenching the top of the palm trees outside my apartment window.
 Or how my daughter surprises me with yet another beautiful manga drawing she created (they are of professional quality; call me biased because I’m her mother, but they are).
 Or even the last $5 I have that would let me afford a nice cup of coffee.
 Little things like that.